Bitcoin Latinum Price Reaches $0.87 on Exchanges (LTNM)

 Buying and Selling Bitcoin Latinum

-It is usually not currently possible to buy alternative cryptocurrencies such as Bitcoin Latinum directly using US dollars.
-Investors seeking to trade Bitcoin Latinum should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitcoin Latinum using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Bitcoin Latinum directly using U.S. dollars.
+Investors seeking to acquire Bitcoin Latinum should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcoin Latinum using one of the exchanges listed above.

 Receive News & Updates for Bitcoin Latinum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Latinum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.